txlong/CustomLoading/README.md

 CustomLoading For Android
 =============

-## Collection Awesome loadings in Android
+## Collect Awesome loadings in Android

 You can get and install the apk in the apkfile folder.